demi05/Huddle-Curved-Sections/README.md

 - Mobile-first workflow

 ### What I learned
 I learned quite a lot during this challenge.
-Some of the things I learnt are:
+Some of the things I learnt are:<br>
--How to postition images using relative, absolute then bottom, top -How to implement transitions
+-How to postition images using relative, absolute then bottom, top<br>
+-How to implement transitions<br>
 -The fact that font sizes can be used on the <i> tag
 ### Continued development